dvoiss/vim-write-well/README.md

-# Write Well.

-A VIM plugin which implements the [academic writing rules of Matthew Might](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/).
-I wrote the plugin to get a better grasp of Vimscript -- it is a proof of concept.
+An exercise to get better at customizing VIM and learning Vimscript...

+This plugin implements the writing rules listed by Matthew Might at this blog: [here](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/).
 The plugin operates on markdown files in the current buffer, to add other file types, add the following autocmd with the file-types you want to your .vimrc:

     autocmd Bufnewfile,Bufread *.myfiletype set ft=writewell